Saikat Majumdar: Biography

 Majumdar initially studied in Calcutta, India, and then in the United States, where he taught for several years.
 He obtained his PhD at Rutgers University in 2005 under Derek Attridge with his doctoral dissertation Subaltern Modernisms : The Poetics and Politics of Banality in Transnational Fictions.
-Currently, he is a professor of English and Creative Writing at Ashoka University and is a head of the department of the Creative Writing Program at the university.
-Prior to that, he taught world literature at Stanford University.Majumdar, S. (2015).
-Introduction to Focus: Little India—The Provincial Life of Cosmopolitanism.
-American Book Review 36(6), 3-4.
+Currently, he is a professor of English and Creative Writing at Ashoka University and is head of the department of English at the university.
+Prior to that, he taught world literature at Stanford University for nine years.

+In 2017 Majumdar was a Fellow at the Humanities Centre at Wellesley College, Massachusetts.
+In Spring 2023, he was a Fellow at the Stellenbosch Institute of Advanced Study (STIAS), South Africa.
+Majumdar was a Fellow at Institute of Advanced Study at the Central European University in Spring 2025.
+He is also a Research Fellow in English at the University of the Free State in South Africa.
+In April 2025, Majumdar has been elected a Member of the International Association of University Professors in English (IAUPE).
+He is scheduled to address the association at its next Annual Conference in Munich in July 2026.

 Majumdar's research interests cover topics including literature of modern and contemporary world, modernism, colonial and postcolonial studies, the novel and narrative theory, critical university studies, the history of criticism, fiction and non-fiction writing.

 He has contributed articles in The Hindu, Times Higher Education, Hindustan Times, Indian Express, The Caravan, Scroll, Telegraph, Times of India.
 He writes columns for Outlook and Los Angeles Review of Books.
 He edited the special issue, Little India, for the American Book Review.